by Ted Halpern

 7. Keep things special.

 There is nothing wrong with enjoying a celebratory 5-star meal with a fine French wine.
 There is something wrong with enjoying that same bottle of wine with the mac and cheese you gobble down with the kids after soccer practice.
 Keep certain luxury items a rarity so they remain special to you and they don’t become a reoccurring line item on your budget.

 8. Don’t take on long-term financial commitments based on a short-term windfall.

 It is good to be optimistic about the future when you get a big bonus, or a larger-than-normal business distribution.
 But likewise, you have to understand what is a sustainable—earn first, buy later.
 So if you work in a field where your income is variable from year to year, don’t take on a third car payment or buy a vacation home solely based on your success in one year.
 Think about your net worth relative to what you earn, and how long have you been earning at that level.
 A single year’s success cannot pay for an obligation that is 5 to 30 years in duration.

 While a large part of building wealth is simply managing to stay on the right path and avoiding the bad stuff, it is also important to focus on the positive and motivate yourself to stay on the right path!
 You need to believe you are worthy of financial security if you want to achieve it.

 A version of this article first appeared on Nerdwallet.

-Cover image by Bomb by Edward Boatman from the Noun Project
+Cover image: adaptation of “Bomb” by Edward Boatman from the Noun Project

 IMPORTANT DISCLOSURE INFORMATION